Daniel-Trung-Nguyen/Daniel-Trung-Nguyen.github.io/README.md

-# Trung Huu NGUYEN
+# CONTACT

 **Mobile:** +61 404 684 218
 **Email:** nguyentrung1710@gmail.com

 ## BIOSKETCH

 I am a Principal Scientist, based in Brisbane, Australia.
 My specialization includes ecosystem modeling, remote sensing, spatial analysis, life cycle assessment, big data, and machine learning for agricultural systems.
 I was a Fulbright Scholar and a U.S. National Science Foundation Graduate Fellow at the Natural Resource Ecology Laboratory at Colorado State University, a leading institution in the U.S. for soil carbon and sustainability research.
 I served as one of the main developers of the DayCent ecosystem model at Colorado State University (CSU).
 Throughout my career, I have developed multiple decision-support applications using process-based ecosystem models.
-These include Comet Farm (used by the USDA), Soil Metrics (used by Indigo Ag), Ag-EcoSOpt (used by Shell Oil Company), and DayCent-AU and SOCRATES soil carbon models (currently under development at the Queensland University of Technology (QUT)).
-I also possess exemplary leadership experience, having led integrated environmental assessment projects at the Shell Technology Centre in Houston (USA), CSU, and QUT.
-Additionally, I have contributed to the development of the Australian Carbon Credit Methodology Determination 2021, the official Australian soil carbon credit calculators, and the grazingDNDC model at Regrow.
+These include Comet Farm (used by the USDA), Soil Metrics (used by Indigo Ag), Ag-EcoSOpt (used by Shell Oil Company), DayCent-AU soil carbon model (Queensland University of Technology QUT), ForeSiteTM (Ukko Ag), and the California Resiliency Index (CaRI) at California State University (CHICO).
+I also possess exemplary leadership experience, having led integrated environmental assessment projects at the Shell Technology Centre in Houston (USA), CSU, QUT, and CHICO.
+Additionally, I have contributed to the development of the Australian Carbon Credit Methodology Determination 2021, the official Australian soil carbon credit calculators, and the development of the grazingDNDC model at Regrow.

 - **CV**: [Link](http://bit.ly/trung_cv2)
 - **Full Biosketch**: [Link](https://bit.ly/trung_cover_letter)